-The process for nominating candidates for awards will be greatly simplified if the nominator follows the general procedures listed below:
+The process for nominating candidates for awards will be greatly simplified if the procedures listed below are followed:

 |Tips for Preparing a Sucessful Nomination|

 The preparation of a good nomination should not require lots of work, especially if you are very familiar with the candidate and his/her work.
 A well written nomination should not be long.
 The best ones are short and clearly show the impact of the work of the nominee(s).
-The most time consuming activity is to select people who will support the award with a letter of recommendation and the follow-up to remind these authors to submit their letters on schedule.
+The most time consuming activity is to select people who will support the award with a letter of recommendation and the follow-up to remind these authors so your nomination can be submitted on time.

 Match the nominee with the award